souvikinator/gofuzz/README.md

 ah! so we have some forbidden directories ;)

+Output is exported to a file and not displayed on the screen to avoid bloating and filling screen with output.

 ## TODO

 - [x] Add Output file feature where output can be stored in specified file